Ntrie1/Ecommerce-SPA-ReactProject/README.md

 ![Alt text](image-6.png)

 ## Device Details Page
-This page is available for all users they can see the characteristics of the device plus the seller's number.
+* This page is available for all users they can see the characteristics of the device plus the seller's number.
+* If this page is opened by the owner of the device they will be able to see edit and delete buttons.
 ![Alt text](image-7.png)